fahmi1597/TryHackMe-notes/README.md

 # TryHackMe Writeups

-This repository contains my writeups from TryHackMe rooms.
+This repository contains my notes and writeups of TryHackMe rooms.

 What is TryHackMe?